 Similar or closely related proposals from the same group should be consolidated into a single, strong proposal.
-This often improves the merit and score of the resulting proposal, and reduces the workload of the reviewers.
+This often improves the merit and score of the resulting proposal.
 The Proposal Study Panel (PSP) and the ALS are aware when multiple proposals are submitted from a single group for the same science program and/or for use of the same beamline.

 Writing the Scientific Case

 - Narrative description of the science to be pursued.
 Please note that reviewers may not be experts in your area of specialty.
 Include an introduction for a broader scientific audience.

 - Justification for the beamline and the amount of beamtime requested (may include preliminary data to demonstrate feasibility)

 - Previous scientific accomplishments and synchrotron track record

 Proposals are limited to three pages or less for the six-month General User proposal cycle.
 Please use a legible font style and size.
 Only the recommended number of pages will be read by the review panel; the remainder will be ignored.